-This year, SFY 2013, marks a long-awaited milestone in the history of the Maryland Infants and Toddlers Program (MITP).
+State Fiscal Year 2013, marked a long-awaited milestone in the history of the Maryland Infants and Toddlers Program (MITP).
 In September 2011, the federal regulations governing State's implementation of early intervention services were revised and released for the first time since 1999.
-Part of these regulations included the option for States to provide services on an Individualized Family Service Plan (IFSP) age beyond age three.
+Part of these regulations included the option for States to provide services on an Individualized Family Service Plan (IFSP) beyond age three.
 In response to these federal regulations, the MITP revised its Code of Maryland Regulations (COMAR) to include the Extended IFSP Option for children until the beginning of the school year following the child's fourth birthday.
-Additional changes to the Maryland Infants and Toddlers Program regulations in COMAR included an option to provide developmental screening after referral, a State policy on adjusting age for prematurity, clarification on the definition of the term multidisciplinary, and changes to surrogacy appointment policy and procedures.
-These COMAR regulations became effective on July 1, 2013.
+Additional changes to the MITP regulations in COMAR included an option to provide developmental screening after referral, a State policy on adjusting age for prematurity, clarification on the definition of the term multidisciplinary, and changes to surrogacy appointment policy and procedures.
+The State Board of Education approved revised COMAR regulations on March 28, 2013 and they became effective on July 1, 2013.